bitpay/bitcore-node/README.md

 - Boost
   - Bost Header Files (`/usr/include/boost`)
+  - NOTE: These are now included in the repo if they're not present.

 - Berkeley DB

 - LevelDB Header Files (included in bitcoin source repo, leveldb itself unnecessary, libbitcoind.so is already linked to them)
+  - NOTE: These also are now included in the repo if they're not present.

 ``` bash